Visiting a health facility in the ACT?

 For further information please visit the Health website.

-The University of Canberra Hospital hydrotherapy pool is currently closed.
+The University of Canberra Hospital hydrotherapy pool is currently open and operating at limited capacity to meet ACT Government COVID-19 restrictions.

-For those participating in home-based rehabilitation program, the number of persons in a hydrotherapy pool where it is being used for therapeutic purposes is limited only by the need to observe social distancing of one person per 4 square metres.
-However, the person undergoing the therapy may only be accompanied by one parent, guardian or carer.
+For those participating in the home-based rehabilitation program, the number of persons in a hydrotherapy pool where it is being used for therapeutic purposes is limited only by the need to observe physical distancing of one person per four square metres.
+The person undergoing the therapy may only be accompanied by one parent, guardian or carer.

-Regarding the status of private aquatic facilities, customers are encouraged to seek advice from individual operators.
+For the status of private aquatic facilities, you are encouraged to seek advice from individual operators.

 Decisions regarding communal spaces such as changerooms in non-government facilities is at the discretion of the owner/manager.
 Where these facilities are made available, it is recommended that venue-specific physical distancing and general hygiene principles are applied.

 Canberrans requiring outpatient services can access appointments from home using a simple-to-use Telehealth Service video call.
-This service will be rolled out initially to Canberra Health Services (CHS) outpatients, with Calvary Public Hospital Bruce appointments to follow.
+This service is available to Canberra Health Services (CHS) and Calvary Public Hospital Bruce outpatients.

 Using telehealth allows patients to stay home, protecting themselves from potential exposure to COVID-19.

-Canberra Health Services will contact patients whose appointments have moved online and provide instructions for accessing the service from a smartphone, tablet or home computer.
+Patients whose appointments have moved online will be provided instructions for accessing the service from a smartphone, tablet or home computer.

 Telehealth is simple to use, and clear instructions will be provided to help patients access this service.
 It will complement existing appointment options.
 Patients who prefer or need in-person treatment can continue to attend appointments in the way that best suits them.